cashubtc/nuts/xx.md

 Implementations MAY provide a dedicated single-mint endpoint (e.g., `POST /v1/mint/bolt11` with a single quote string rather than an array) for convenience and backward compatibility.

-Clients MAY exclusively use the batch endpoint for all minting operations (including single quotes) to simplify their implementation.

 ## Request Validation

 The mint MUST validate the following before processing a batch mint request: